 The opera I saw at the city theater in Freiburg was Werther by Jules Massenet (1842-1912), which I have also seen in Würzburg, Darmstadt, Frankfurt and Brussels.

-This is a French opera based on the best-selling German novel of the 18th century, The Sorrows of Young Werther, by none other than Johann Wolfgang Goethe, or von Goethe, as he was known after being elevated to the aristocracy on his 50th birthday.
+This is a French opera based on the best-selling German novel of the 18th century, The Sorrows of Young Werther, by none other than Johann Wolfgang Goethe, or von Goethe, as he was known after being elevated to the aristocracy.
 (Thomas Mann made an oblique reference to this when he introduced the protagonist of Death in Venice as “Gustav Aschenbach or von Aschenbach, as he was officially known after his 50th birthday”.)

-Goethe was only 25 when he wrote Werther, so he was only half way to getting the ‘von’ in his name, and some passages in the book suggest that he felt discriminated against as a non-aristocratic intellectual.
+Goethe was only 25 when he wrote Werther, so he did not yet have the ‘von’ in his name, and some passages in the book suggest that he felt discriminated against as a non-aristocratic intellectual.

 The fine Freiburg production of Werther took the opera out of the 18th century and planted it firmly in the 21st, with modern apartment blocks in the background and a modern children’s playground in the center of the stage.
 When Werther shot himself at the end, out of desperation because he was hopelessly in love with someone else’s wife, he did so at the top of the slide, and his blood gradually trickled down the slide as he sang his final duet with his beloved but unattainable Charlotte.